benaubin/EasyCalc/ReadMe.md

 Core Operators
 ------------------
-All operators in EasyCalc are modular, but inorder to start you off, we give you the following operators listed below.
+All operators in EasyCalc are modular, but in order to start you off, we give you the following operators listed below.
 If you want more, take the operators.ecal, and the order.ecal file from this repository, and add it to your download's runtime directory.

 Operator| Function
 ----------	| ----------